Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 **Attack:** Focus

-**Duration:** Instant
+**Duration:** Until the start of your next turn

 </div>

+FLUFF.
 When you learn this aura, select a damage type.

-When you trigger this aura, make a Focus attack against all enemies within range.
-Deal 1d4 + Presence damage of that type to those hit and gain absorption equal to the total damage dealt this way.
+When you use this aura, create the _aura of resolve_ tile effect in a 2 tile radius around you.
+When this tile effect is triggered by an enemy, make a Focus attack against them, dealing 1d4 + Presence damage of the chosen type if you hit.
+Gain absorption equal to the damage dealt.

 ## Aura of Retribution